A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Conclusion

-Our results show that when using machine learning method to compute frequency shifts, dropping information on interactions between solvents can significantly increase computational and training efficiency while ensuring little loss of accuracy, which validates the design of focusing on chromophore.
-And interaction cut-off radii longer than 6~\AA\, may need for higher accuracy.
+To improve the computational efficiency of the vibrational spectrum simulation, we present a machine learning method based on DPRc and QVP.
+We divided the system into ``probe region'' and ``solvent region''; ``solvent-solvent'' interactions were not counted in the neural network.
+Effects of different divisions, ``one-body correction'', cut range, and training data size were tested.
+We applied the models in two systems: formic acid \ch{C=O} stretching and MeCN \ch{C+N} stretching vibrational frequency shift in water.

+We found that: Excluding ``solvent-solvent'' interactions affected little accuracy and was efficient in the calculation. \textit{mol}, has all the chromophore molecule atoms in ``probe region'', showed the most stable results with RMSE under 10~$\mathrm{cm^{-1}}$ and was much faster in running and training than DP; ``one-body'' correction was unsuitable for computing frequency shift; The cut range showed different effects in different systems.
+Cut range longer than 6~\AA\ in descriptors can improve the performance in formic acid solution system; We got a stable result on 1024 training data points.
+Training data size was only tested on one model and one system.
+We believe 5000 training data points are enough for most models and systems; No explicit overfitting trends in most trainings.

-The accuracy, training time, and running time of the single molecule ``probe region'' model meets the needs of practical spectral simulation.
-Our model can assist future long-time spectral sampling and vibrational modes coupling research.
-The model can be easily extended to calculate other physical quantities, such as dipole moments and polarizabilities, and simulate various spectra, such as Raman and sum frequency generation spectra.
+Our model validates the design of focusing on chromophore and can assist future long-time spectral sampling and vibrational modes coupling research.
+The approach is feasible, easy to apply, and can be extended to calculate various spectra, such as Raman and sum frequency generation spectrum.

 \begin{acknowledgement}

 This research was sponsored by the 2020-JCJQ Project (GFJQ2126-007) and the National Natural Science Foundation of China (Grants 22073035, 21773081, and 21533003).

 \end{acknowledgement}